 And then there was the fact that most people were wearing moustaches and shoulder-length hair.
-The most miserable day of my life involved wearing a fake moustache for a dress-up.
-I couldn’t eat, much less attempt to build something worthwhile.
+I've worn a fake moustache, and frankly, eating is difficult.
+I can't imagine what it'd be like to try to build something worthwhile.

 Which makes it all the more remarkable that some worthwhile things were actually built in the Seventies.
 For one thing it was really the era of the British sports car – Triumph, Jensen, TVR, MG all made great things during the 70s – and despite the fact that they were built in socialist Britain, and rusted and leaked, they were rather epic.

-So many terrific British sports cars were made during this time, however, that we’ve had to exclude them from our ultimate list of the top ten most memorably great cars to have emerged out of the cigarette haze of the brown era.
+Unfortunately, a lot of those came out in the late '60s, so they're excluded from our ultimate list of the top ten most memorably great cars to have emerged from the cigarette haze of the brown era...